miguelhentoux/scraper-api/README.md

 # Next Steps

-1. Implement more spiders to crawl more providers websites.
+1. Implement more spiders to crawl more providers' websites.
-2. Build another microservice using Django to server as a platform where installer will have all this data available.
+2. Build another microservice using Django to server as a platform where the installers will have all this data available.